En Español

 Hijas del Campo

-Support to increase knowledge, access to resources, and vital services for Campesinx (farmworkers) - including access to health care, food security, housing, education, and information on legal rights - through community forums, resource sharing, and education.
+Hijas del Campo’s mission is to help migrant and seasonal farmworkers, along with their families, to improve their daily life, working conditions, health, and safety.
+Wildseeds Grant funds support increasing knowledge, access to resources, and vital services for Campesinx (farmworkers) - including access to health care, food security, housing, education, and information on legal rights - through community forums, resource sharing, and education.

 Boise, ID